dotastar/interview-preparation/README.md

 # interview preparation

+**NOTICE**: this prep has moved to [GitBook](https://i-serve-markdown.gitbooks.io/interview-prep/content/).
+This repo will just serve as a history and storage for some file.

 ## given problem...
 1. **clarify problem**
     * consider an example that is rich enough but not tedious disambiguate expected result